Page contents

 The islet stands right in the middle of the port.
 Home to an impressive fortress, its name comes from the Turkish term “tower.”
 The castle’s construction started in 1470, and its design exactly fits the island’s shape.

 When the Turkish seized the city, they surrounded the fortress with a barricade of huge stones, making it difficult for enemy ships to approach Nafplio.
-In modern times, the fortress was used as a hotel, while now it hosts different music festivals during summer.
+In modern times, the fortress was used as a hotel, while now it hosts different music festivals during the summer months.

 You can easily reach the islet for a visit traveling by boat from the port of Nafplion and can enjoy strolling around this landmark castle for the afternoon.